 There are visual cues for nutrient deficiencies, but in many cases, these same symptoms may also be signs of disease or soil pH imbalance which no amount of fertilizer will cure.
 One should always proceed with caution and add only what’s necessary – adding too much fertilizer can not only compromise the health of plants, but also contribute to problems in local waterways.

-• the first number refers to the percentage of nitrogen (N) in the mix;
+- N: the first number refers to the percentage of nitrogen by weight;

-• the second number is the percentage of Phosphate (P);
+- P: the second number is the percentage of Phosphate;

-• the third number is the amount of Potassium (sometimes referred to as potash) (K).
+- K: the third number is the amount of Potassium (aka potash)

-Inert ingredients – those that do not react with the fertilizer or feed the plants – are intended to dilute or reduce the concentration of the fertilizer’s active ingredients.
+Inert ingredients are those that do not react with the fertilizer or feed the plants and are intended to dilute or reduce the concentration of the fertilizer’s active ingredients.
 High concentrations of fertilizer can burn delicate roots and stems; keep the fertilizer from drying out or hardening and clumping; or make the distribution of the fertilizer easier.

 What does NPK do for plants?